-With FIVE new tracks in 2018, POWER-GEN International covers ALL forms of power generation broken up into 14 tracks.
+With FIVE new tracks in 2018, POWER-GEN International truly covers ALL forms of power generation broken up into 15 tracks.
 Nearly 300 industry experts from all over the world will present new solutions and innovations for the future.
 Full conference attendees will also earn 10 PDH credit hours.
 Make sure to register as a full conference attendee to take advantage of all these opportunities.

 Professional Development Hours

 Attendees registered as Full Conference Delegates are eligible to receive 10 hours of Professional Development Hour (PDH) credits.
 Instructions on how to access your certificate of completion will be automatically emailed to all eligible Conference Delegates following POWER-GEN International.

 Power professionals examine regulatory changes and economic forces impacting the global power generation market.
 In particular, panelists will discuss how technology, project development, system reliability, and asset management strategies are evolving to adapt to these market drivers.

 The rapid growth and development of microgrids is driven by a need for greater reliability and use of distributed energy resources.
 What’s more, microgrids offer power producers and their customers a way to better control energy costs.
 Sessions in this track feature thought leaders, project managers and power providers who will examine the latest developments in design, implementation, operation and regulation of microgrids.

 Emerging markets must invest in new generation to keep up with their economic growth.
 In many cases, these regions are connecting citizens to the grid for the first time.
 Understanding the environmental, regulatory, technological and geographical challenges in these countries is crucial to executing a successful power project.
 Our panelists offer you advice in how to succeed in these emerging markets.